 Alpine Ascents has been running successful Denali expeditions for over 15 years.
-We look to have similar success in 2013 and as always, we are happy to put you in touch with former climbers.
-We are committed to keeping up our high standards of food and logistics excellent and look forward to the 2013 Season
+Our 2015 season saw outstanding success in both 6 and 9 climber teams with 9/11 reaching the summit.
+We look to have similar success in 2016 and as always, we are happy to put you in touch with former climbers.
+We are committed to keeping up our high standards of food and logistics and look forward to the 2016 Season.

-Alpine Ascents has climbing concessions on both Denali and Mount Rainier and offer training courses in both these locations.
-These courses are an excellent way to make sure your climbing skills and physical conditioning meet the requirements to attempt Denali.
-Alpine Ascents has higher standards for Denali climbers than other companies because we know your climb will be more enjoyable, safer and have a greater chance of success if all members are well-prepared for the rigors of Denali.
+Alpine Ascents has climbing concessions on both Denali and Mount Rainier and offer training courses in both locations.
+These mountaineering courses are an excellent way to make sure your climbing skills and physical conditioning meet the requirements to attempt Denali.
+Alpine Ascents has very high prerequisites for our Denali climbers because we know your climb will be more enjoyable, safer, and have a greater chance of success if all members are well-prepared for the rigors of Denali.

-Denali is often considered America's most classic climb.
-From top to bottom, it rises nearly 18,000', an elevation gain unsurpassed anywhere in the world.
+Denali is often considered North America's most classic climb.
+From base to summit, it rises nearly 18,000', an elevation gain unsurpassed anywhere in the world.
 At a northern latitude of 63°, it is the most northerly of any big mountain over 20,000'.
 No other region offers such breathtaking and diverse views each day of the ascent.
 The panorama from Denali's summit includes Mt.
 Foraker, Mt.
 Hunter and Mt.
 Huntington in all their majestic glory.

 When Dr. Bradford Washburn pioneered the West Buttress route, he heralded in a new era of Denali ascents and offered climbers a unique approach to the summit.
 The flight onto the glacier is a trip in itself, presenting overwhelming vistas of the Alaska Range.
 The West Buttress route remains, by far, the most successfully climbed route on the mountain.